renderedideas-lab/ReceiverDAT/README.md

 # ReceiverDAT
-Reads from and writes to a meta.dat file created from HDD Satellite Receivers
+This APP reads from and writes to a meta.dat file created from HDD Satellite Receivers